 Nothing fancy here, just excellent gyros, falafels and other Middle Eastern food conveniently located on the corner of Grant and Colfax in Cap Hill.
 There's not much in the way of atmosphere but the service is prompt and friendly.
+"Our homemade food is cooked with love and care," states the website, and that's exactly how it tastes at this family owned and operated restaurant.
 If there's a downside, it's that there is no alcohol served here so you'll have to go elsewhere to wash your falafel down with a craft brew.
 That said, hummus fans will be happy, indeed.
 This may be the best in Denver.
 If you're looking for value, go for a sandwich and get appetizers for the table.
 Entrees are pricier but definitely hearty.
-The chicken shawarma sandwich is a must-try.
+The chicken shawerma sandwich is a must-try, and don't skip dessert.

 Recommended for Best Value because: This is the place on Cap Hill for excellent gyros, falafels and hummus in a low-key atmosphere at excellent prices.